stesilva/ScholAmigo/README.md

 ### **Exploitation Zone Applications**

-To execute some of the exploitation zone applications, you can run the files `user_alumni_recommendation` or `user_analytics` as examples.
+To execute some of the exploitation zone applications, you can:

+1. Run the files `user_alumni_recommendation` or `user_analytics` as examples.
 These scripts demonstrate how to use the processed data for recommendations and analytics.
+2. Trigger 'stream' DAG to produce Kafka messages, and observe Kafka consumer's ouputs on the Terminal, where you can see messages with scholarship recommendations whenever consumer receives 'Save' button clicks.
 ---

 ### Final Notes